Parks, Recreation and Historic Preservation

 Trail Update North and South Rim trails

-Access to the North and South Rim trails from the Jacksonville lot will be closed due to the beginning of the construction/improvements to the trail.
-You can access them from the overlook parking lot.
-There will be other detours and closures as the project progresses.
+The upper portion of the North and South rim trails (including the railroad trestle) and the Jacksonville Rd. parking lot will be closed, starting on Monday October 28th 2024.
 We will keep you updated on the areas affected as the work continues.
 For updates, follow us on FACEBOOK.

 For further information, please visit : https://parks.ny.gov/documents/parks/TaughannockFallsTrailAlert.jpg